gethinode/hinode/content/post/salesforce-events-calendar-2024.md

   "title": "Salesforce Events Calendar: 2024",
   "Slug": "salesforce-events-calendar-2024",
   "description": "<em>Updated: 03/26/2024</em>.",
-  "tags": ["salesforce","dreamforce","salesforce-event-dates","salesforce-admin","salesforce-event"],
+  "tags":
+    [
+      "salesforce",
+      "dreamforce",
+      "salesforce-event-dates",
+      "salesforce-admin",
+      "salesforce-event",
+    ],
+  "author":
-  "author": {
+    {
       "name": Chris Stegall,
-    "title": Marketing Director,
+      "title": "Marketing Director",
-    "jpeg": /img/contributors/chris-stegall_128-128.jpeg
+      "webp": "/img/contributors/chris-stegall_128-128.webp",
     },
   "layout": "single",
-  "thumbnail": {
-    "url": "/img/1_fhseqXCwra5KYvd_fcfkRw.png"
+  "thumbnail": { "url": "/img/1_fhseqXCwra5KYvd_fcfkRw.png" },
 }
-}
 ---

 **Updated: 03/26/2024**
 It’s a new year which means new calendars on the walls, a few weeks of scribbling out “23”s for “24”s when writing dates, and, most excitingly, a brand new collection of Salesforce events to look forward to!
 Below you’ll find the upcoming events for Trailblazers all over the world.
 From Salesforce-hosted gatherings to local and international Community groups and even industry/vertical-specific events.
-And, if we missed one, let us know in the comments, [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE&amp;legacy=true), or [shoot me an email](mailto:cstegall@mkpartners.com) so we can get it added to the board!
+And, if we missed one, let us know in the comments, [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE&legacy=true), or [shoot me an email](mailto:cstegall@mkpartners.com) so we can get it added to the board!
 So check ’em out, and let us know which you’re most looking forward to this year!

 ## UP NEXT

 ## [Tableau Conference](https://www.salesforce.com/tableau-conference/) (Salesforce)